GaborFicsor/techcycle/README.md

 ### The checkout and checkout success

 Proceeding to the checkout page the user finds the checkout form and a summary of their items in the bag with the order total displayed.
+The checkout page's security is ensured by several factors, but most importantly, the Stripe payment systems validation methods.
+ - The validation of the credit card number based on length and format can easily determine the validitiy of the entered information.
+ - Checking for the expiry date of the credit card being used.
+ - CVC validation to match the required format and length
+ - Postal code validation based on the associated credit card number

+ Any data passed as invalid will result in a failed payment with notifying the user to make sure their entered data is indeed valid.
+For testing the creation of payment intent and achieveing succesfully processed payments I have used a Visa test card number provided by Stripe.
+ Entering 4242-4242-4242-4242 with any combination of CVC and any combination of future date's are validated and could be trusted and safely used for testing purposes.
+ Additional validation was implement by making sure the product amount placed in the bag can not exceed the amount of that product's stock count.
+Trying to purchase more that the available product count will result in an unsuccessfull checkout.

 ![checkout1](/assets/images/checkout1.png)

 Completing a valid form will take the user to the checkout success page where a detailed overview of the order can be viewed.
-The user now has the option to go back to the homepage or navigate elsewhere with the help of the navigation bar
+The user now has the option to go back to the homepage or navigate elsewhere with the help of the navigation bar.
+Stripe payment systems has several ways for providing a secure environment for online payments.

 ![checkout success](/assets/images/checkout_success.png)